IL-2 Sturmovik (video game): Awards

 IL-2 Sturmovik was named the best computer simulation of 2001 by Computer Games Magazine, Computer Gaming World, The Electric Playground, GameSpy and GameSpot, and was a runner-up for IGN's award in this category, losing to Independence War 2.
 Similarly, the Academy of Interactive Arts & Sciences nominated IL-2 Sturmovik for its "PC Simulation" award, but ultimately gave the prize to Microsoft Flight Simulator 2002.
 It also "narrowly" lost PC Gamer USs "Best Simulation" award to Flight Simulator 2002, according to that magazine's editors.

 While awarding the game, the editors of Computer Games called IL-2 Sturmovik "the best World War II flight sim—the best flight sim of any kind, for that matter—to come along in years."
 Similarly, those of Computer Gaming World wrote, "IL-2 Sturmoviks election to Sim of the Year was one of the biggest shoo-in votes in the history of this magazine. [...]
 Know this: Sturmovik is not only the best simulation of 2001, it's the best WWII-themed sim ever, and one of the best flight sims of all time."

+Cultural references

+2012 documentary film Wirtualna wojna shows the players of IL-2 Sturmovik.